top of page

 red triangle.png

-When three families with young children begin to show symptoms related to autism, they try a 'screen fast' and discover remarkable changes in their children and relationships together.
+When three families notice their 1-4 year olds are showing symptoms related to autism, they try a 'screen fast' and discover remarkable changes in their children and relationships together.

 lightbulb.png